LucaCevasco/LucaCevasco/README.md

 - 👨‍💻 All of my projects are available at [COME SOON](COME SOON)

-- 💬 Ask me about **Next.js - Blockchain - End to end development architecture - Leadership**
+- 💬 Ask me about **Next.js - Blockchain - End to end development architecture**

 - 📫 How to reach me **thelucazip@gmail.com**